RimaHanna/Repo42/fractol/readme.txt

 Details and search for infos:

-what is: man perror and man stressor what is the mathmatique library: -lm and man man 3 math
+what is: man perror and man strerror what is the mathmatique library: -lm and man man 3 math

 we will be using ft_printf

-Project will include a fractale logistiel (understand fractale)
+Project will include a fractale logistic (understand fractale)
 - we will be proposing Julia and Mandelbrat (supposibly it should be the parameters)
 - WE have to be able to zoom in and out
 - We will show different styles of JUlia